mate-academy/jv-array-list/README.md

 # jv-array-list

-Реалізувати свій ArrayList який імплементує інтерфейс List. Дотриматися основних вимог щодо реалізації ArrayList (default capacity, newCapacity...)
+Create your own ArrayList class which implements List interface.
+Override the methods required.
+Follow the main principles of the ArrayList implementation (default capacity etc.).